PezzaD84/Jamf-Device-Migrator/README.md

 There is a check in the script to install DEPNotify from Jamf if it is not installed.
 It needs a policy created with a custom trigger of **installDEPNotify**.

 you will need to install a PPPC Profile to allow terminal to send finder and system event requests.
-You can download the profile here  upload it to your old existing Jamf instance.
+You can download the profile here https://github.com/PezzaD84/PPPC-Terminal upload it to your old existing Jamf instance and scope to all devices.

 This process needs an account setup in the new Jamf instance with **only _Enrollment_ access**.
 This needs to be added to the custom variables in the script.